French Bulldog Ear Cleaning: 2026 Proven Step-by-Step Guide

-• Inspection beats drugs: Two 30-second ear checks per week reduce chronic infections by 79 % before a single cleaner is squirted.
+• Inspection beats drugs: Two 30-second ear checks weekly reduce chronic infections by 79% before any cleaner touches the canal.

-• Routine > weapons: An $18 vet-formulated cleanser plus bamboo cotton rounds outperforms every expensive “miracle” drop on Chewy.
+• Routine > weapons: An $18 vet-formulated cleanser plus bamboo cotton rounds outperforms every expensive “miracle” drop.

-• Fix the diet or chase symptoms forever: Chicken-based kibble is ground-zero for 68 % of Frenchie ear yeast; rotate proteins once a quarter.
+• Fix the diet or chase symptoms forever: Chicken-based kibble is ground-zero for 68% of Frenchie ear yeast; rotate proteins quarterly.

 The anatomy fault line